shmalish/UsadaProject/Project.md

 So, I present this blog post to find the answer to my questions, do some learning and have some fun!

-# Chapter 1 - Anabolic Agants
+# Chapter 1 - Anabolic Agents

 ## Androstenediol (5ɑ-androst-1-ene-3ß,17ß-diol)